ButterCMS/buttercms-csharp/README.md

 ** Content Fields JSON documentation** :

-As demonstrated in the [Content Fields documentation](https://buttercms.com/docs/api/#content-fields), any number of user-defined content fields can be retrieved from the API.
-Expanding on the examples in the docs, https://api.buttercms.com/v2/content/?keys=homepage_headline,team_members&auth_token=321478403e868f0fc41f0115731f330ff720ce0b returns an object that won't fit neatly in one C# object.
-For this reason, the client forwards the JSON string response and leaves deserialization up to the caller.
+As demonstrated in the [Content Fields documentation](https://buttercms.com/docs/api/#content-fields), any number of user-defined content fields can be retrieved from the API, these can get complicated in C# and you may choose to handle the response yourself.
+The RetrieveContentFieldsJSON() method will return the raw JSON response from the Butter API.

 #### RetrieveContentFieldsJSON() Parameters:
 | Parameter|Description|